 Tip: Don’t underestimate risk management.
 We’ve already attached a few potential risks in the project.
 Use this as a basis to identify more risks and define countermeasures..)

-If you have questions about this blog post or want to discuss it, we look forward to your post in our forum.
+If you have any questions about this blog article or would like to discuss it, we look forward to your contribution in our forum.